 Joe LeBlanc is a polyamorous Cajun qenderqueer butch who believes in personal story-telling as a significant method for people to share experiences and solidify a better understanding about LGBTQ identities, issues, and concerns.
 He finds joy in producing and fostering authentic connections, bringing his big butch woo wherever he goes.

 Joe is a community organizer who lives in Portland, Oregon.
-He is honored to serve as the Board Chair for PDX Bad Girls and is the first Mx Oregon State Leather titleholder.
+He is honored to serve as the Board Chair for PDX Bad Girls and was recently the first Mx Oregon State Leather titleholder.
 Joe is a prior recipient of the Pride in Action Award with Pride Northwest in 2011, and was honored as a Queer Hero by the Gay and Lesbian Archives of the Pacific Northwest in 2016.
 He has developed and presented workshops at various conferences on issues around identity, community building, event planning, and advocating for trans-inclusive health care.
 Joe also enjoys road trips, coffee, taking way too many pictures, and a wide variety of music.
 He can usually be found wearing a bow tie and with a clipboard in his hand.

 Koja is a former competitive surfer with strong ties to the Mni (Water), the lessons it brings, and the stories it tells.
 She’s worked in Emergency Medical Services and the Fire Department for nearly 20 years and educates across the country in wide-ranging ways: from critical incident management, to consensual power differentials and dynamics, and economic and racial justice.
-Koja is also the creator of the “Dykes Only Space” at San Francisco Dyke March and former Key-Note and long-time presenter for Butch Voices.
+Koja is also the creator of the “Dykes Only Space” at San Francisco Dyke March and former Key-Note and long-time presenter for BUTCH Voices.
 Her most current passion projects are around RTS (Religious Trauma Syndrome), CPTSD (Complex PTSD), addiction and the integration therein of sexual liberation and harm reduction.

 These days, she can be found getting her hands dirty, reading apocalyptic science fiction, drumming, forever singing Indigo Girls, and obsessively practicing Pilates, self-restraint and radical truth.
 Koja believes strongly that the personal, is political and her work reflects that credence.